hassanyazdanian/JCP2020/ README.md

-code for fast Biot-Savart integral evaluation
+In this project, we present codes for fast and efficient technique to evaluate the Biot-Savart integral based on the fast Fourier transform (FFT).
+The method can calculate magnetic fields in realistic human head models in one minute on a standard computer, while keeping error below 2%.